Kempe helps Kings rally past Avs for first win of season

 ICE CHIPS

-Avalanche: D Bowen Byram, who was the fourth overall pick in the 2019 draft, made his NHL debut. … MacKinnon and Rantanen extended their points streak to three games.
+Avalanche: MacKinnon and Rantanen extended their points streak to three games.
 MacKinnon has two goals and five assists during that span while Rantanen has five points (three goals, two assists).

 Kings: C Andreas Athanasiou had the second assist on Vilardi’s goal and has a point in each of his first four games with LA (three goals, one assist).
+The four-game streak is tied for the longest of his career.

 UP NEXT